 Q. Big thing’s give readers a brief background about yourself.

 A. I am from a very humble home.
 Both parents were teachers.
-I grew up in a rough and impoverish neighborhood know as “Portuguese town” constituency 126 wards 433.
-As a family, we struggled, as my parent’s meager salaries were never enough to care about us.
+I grew up in a rough and impoverish neighbourhood know as “Portuguese town” constituency 126 wards 433.
+As a family, we struggled, as my parent’s meagre salaries were never enough to care about us.
 My mother has to complement their salary by doing petty trading and that requires us to be selling for her just so to make ends meet.
 I had a nickname in secondary school and university because of my love for music.
 I was known then as “Don Co”.
 Upon entering the university I founded the music group INDIGENES with two of my talented friends.
 Indigenous was one of the best music group in the history of Sierra Leone.
 Then the music industry was dominated by dropout and been that we were all at the university we were able to change the narratives.
 Our songs top the chart for weeks leading to indigenes winning all the RnB awards in 2005/2006 music year.
 I graduated in 2007 Bachelor of Art.
 That same year the music business and industry lost its momentum and started a steady decline.
 Owing to poor management and industry pressure we could not hold it together so fall out, went our separate ways.
 Going solo was never easy, after three years of no record deal or shows I have to make up my mind to leave that dream of mine.
 So I immediately start looking for a job which was also not easy.
 So I had to take some IT courses before I was able to secure one as a promotion supervisor.
 Working for people for me was the best thing that happened to me as I got to learn a lot of things that I am using today to run my poultry.
 I had worked for two privately owned businesses and one NGO when I decided, its time in 2014 to start my own business.
 So I resigned and then start the process of establishing Big things poultry.

 Q. Why poultry in the first place?